sanjaalcorps/NepaliNLPWebApp/README.md

 # NepaliNLPWebApp
 The web app used for Nepali Language Natural Language Processing - Work in Progres

-We have targeted to crawl over 1 million webpages in Nepali Language (as of 4/6/2017 - We have crawled little over 150000 pages)
+We have targeted to crawl over 1 million webpages in Nepali Language (as of 4/6/2017 - We have crawled little over 150000 pages) to extract corpus, extract meaning.
+Data without information extract is useless.

 Natural Language Processing Involves 6 stages, generally speaking.
 <br>